-It's still hay baleing season here on the farm!!
-The 2nd round of baleing has commenced.
+It's still hay baling season here on the farm!!
+The 2nd round of baling has commenced.

 Don't the blocks look like square hay bales?
 It was such a quick and fabulous quilt to piece.